dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-use-automatic-layout-to-create-a-button.md

 ---
-title: "How to: Use Automatic Layout to Create a Button" ms.date: "03/30/2017"
+title: "How to: Use Automatic Layout to Create a Button"
+description: Learn how to use automatic layout to create a button in a localizable application in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 helpviewer_keywords:
   - "Button controls [WPF], creating with automatic layout"